 School Sponsored Activity: Travel or participation in activities off campus which: 1) is a part of a course requirement, or 2) is sponsored by a university auxiliary organization or other recognized student organization or club, or 3) includes travel to or from intercollegiate athletics events away from campus but does not include participation in such events or practices.

-The California State University Risk Management Authority has negotiated a Foreign Travel Insurance Program for University faculty, staff, and students on University foreign travel.
+The California State University Risk Management Authority has negotiated a Foreign Travel Insurance Program policy for University faculty, staff, and students on University foreign travel.
 Premium rates for faculty and staff are $60 per member for trips up to 15 days duration and $75 per member for trips up to 30 days duration.
 Premium rates for students are $50 per student for trips up to 15 days duration and $60 per student for trips up to 30 days duration.
 These rates are approximate and may increase if the trip involves travel to, or through, any country considered to be a high hazard country as determined by our insurance underwriter.
-In order to obtain the insurance coverage and emergency assistance provided by this program, a request for Foreign Travel Insurance, or a completed travel request, must be submitted to Risk Management 20 days prior to intended foreign travel.
+In order to obtain the insurance coverage and emergency assistance provided by this program, a request for Foreign Travel Insurance must be submitted to Risk Management 14 days prior to intended foreign travel.
 Please contact the Risk Management office for additional details.

 Information about Filing an Accident Loss Claim (Tort) Against Cal Maritime